OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 ##### 3.4.1.2. `<FloatTaskParameterDefinition>`

-An floating point valued task parameter.
+A floating point valued task parameter.
 An `<FloatTaskParameterDefinition>` is the object:

 ```yaml
 name: <Identifier>